krdhruva/telegraf/plugins/inputs/stackdriver/README.md

-# Stackdriver Google Cloud Monitoring Input Plugin
+# Stackdriver Input Plugin

-Query data from Google Cloud Monitoring (formerly Stackdriver) using the [Cloud Monitoring API v3][stackdriver].
+Stackdriver gathers metrics from the [Stackdriver Monitoring API][stackdriver].

 This plugin accesses APIs which are [chargeable][pricing]; you might incur costs.